 A late lap by David Buky and Philip Wright saw them leap up to third and fourth respectively, with Wright eager to maintain his form after a spectacular showing at Cadwell earned him a podium on his debut to the Milltek Civic Cup.
 An experienced Civic racer elsewhere, Wright finished the session seven thousandths off Buky in front.

 George Alp-Williams was another of the drivers to pit early, completing just 13 laps.
-While he would drop to sixth fastest, behind Butler, by the end of Free Practice he had remained one of the quickest while still on track, ensuring that like in the spray of Cadwell Park, the teenager should not be counted out of contention this weekend.
+While he would drop to sixth fastest by the end of Free Practice he had remained one of the quickest while still on track, ensuring that like in the spray of Cadwell Park, the teenager should not be counted out of contention this weekend.
 Rounding out the top eight behind him were Ryan Bensley and Ben Mills, driving the unique Civic FN2.

 The story of the session though was Dan Thackeray, the Type-R Trophy champion of last year only completed a single lap without a representative time.